goughjt/Myre/README.md

-//A template dir for using webpack+babel+react, with dev and production npm scripts
+//A template dir for using webpack+babel+react+threejs, with dev and production npm scripts

 Clone this thing and then do this in Terminal: